livioribeiro/selva/docs/middleware/overview.md

 # Middleware

-The middleware pipeline is configured with the `MIDDLEWARE` configuration property.
+The middleware pipeline is configured with the `middleware` configuration property.
 It must contain a list of classes that inherit from `selva.web.middleware.Middleware`.

 ## Usage